fum-is-chum/ledger/README.md

 ## License

-The ledger_flutter SDK is released under the MIT License (MIT).
+The ledger SDK is released under the MIT License (MIT).
 See LICENSE for details.